IM Inject Deck: Winnti Biotech R&D Espionage

 Trigger: Scenario timebox ends and facilitator transitions to hot wash.

 βImmediate containment is in place.
-You have stopped the bleeding.
-But 847 gigabytes of genomic R&D may already be in the hands of a foreign intelligence service.
-The next decisions you make determine whether this becomes a repeat event or a turning point for BioGenix.β
+You have stopped the active transfers.
+But approximately 25 gigabytes of genomic R&D data has already been exfiltrated to infrastructure likely controlled by a foreign intelligence service β and the core IP collections were just starting to be targeted.
+The decisions you make now determine your organizationβs recovery and whether this becomes a repeat event.β

 Discussion Questions: